shanenn/CryptoClustering/README.md

 - Resources:
   - crypto_market_data.csv: csv used for analyzing

-- Crypto_Clustering.ipynb: Main script to analyze and cluster the crypto market data
+- Crypto_Clustering.ipynb: Main script to analyze and cluster the crypto market data with and without principal component analysis (PCA)